Congenital Cystic Dysplasia of the Kidneys

 Prognosis is highly unpredictable because it may be difficult for doctors to tell how much kidney tissue is unaffected and functions normally.

 Treatment is surgical correction if needed for any associated defects of the urinary tract.
-If chronic kidney disease progresses to end-stage renal disease (end-stage kidney failure), dialysis or kidney transplantation may be needed.
+If chronic kidney disease progresses to end-stage renal disease (ESRD, or end-stage kidney failure), dialysis or kidney transplantation may be needed.